huggingface/datasets/datasets/imagenet_sketch/README.md

 The data instances have the following fields:

 - `image`: A `PIL.Image.Image` object containing the image.
 Note that when accessing the image column: `dataset[0]["image"]` the image file is automatically decoded.
 Decoding of a large number of image files might take a significant amount of time.
 Thus it is important to first query the sample index before the `"image"` column, *i.e.* `dataset[0]["image"]` should **always** be preferred over `dataset["image"][0]`.
-- `labels`: an `int` classification label. -1 for `test` set as the labels are missing.
+- `label`: an `int` classification label.

 The labels are indexed based on a sorted list of synset ids such as `n07565083` which we automatically map to original class names.
 The original dataset is divided into folders based on these synset ids.
 To get a mapping from original synset names, use the file [LOC_synset_mapping.txt](https://www.kaggle.com/competitions/imagenet-object-localization-challenge/data?select=LOC_synset_mapping.txt) available on Kaggle challenge page.
-You can also use `dataset_instance.features["labels"].int2str` function to get the class for a particular label index.
+You can also use `dataset_instance.features["label"].int2str` function to get the class for a particular label index.

 <details>
   <summary>
-  Click here to see the full list of ImageNet class labels mapping:
+  Click here to see the full list of ImageNet class label mapping:
   </summary>

   |id|Class|